HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 This is equivalent to the normal flow through the step that an intended performer has been selected.
 In this flow, a placer sends a cancellation request to the fulfiller via a new Task resource with a status of “Requested” and a code of “Abort”.
 This satisfies a requirement of the FHIR Task State Machine that a task may not move from in-progress to cancelled.

+Until the Fulfiller begins work (indicated by updating the Coordination Task to a status of In-Progress), the Placer may cancel that request by directly updating on the Coordination Task.status --> Cancelled.

+Once the filler has begun work, Placers must request canellation by creating and communicating a CancellationRequest Task.
+This CancellationRequest Task has .code=Abort, a status of 'Requested', and the original Coordination Task in focus.

+The filler may accept or reject that Cancellation by updating CancellationRequestTask.status to Accepted or Rejected, and they MAY updat the status of the Coordination Task as well.

+{%include cancelation-when-in-progress-example-task-at-fulfiller.svg%}

 ```
 Request Resource
     * id: Request1